THE AMAZING 2001 FLOOD!

 bought fruit and sandwich food to bring back for breakfast, a

-gesture that was much appreciated.
+gesture that was much appreciated by the gang.

 By 11 am that morning, the water around the studio had retreated

 to the point that everyone felt safe enough to leave.
+I

 As we watched the misfortunes